 EMC Corp. announced Thursday afternoon that its RSA Security division will acquire privately held Tablus Inc. for an undisclosed amount.
-According to the company, the IP from this acquisition will be integrated into both its storage and security
+According to the company, the IP from this acquisition will be integrated into both its storage and security product lines.

 The company's product performs data classification and policy-based enforcement of data, and the acquisition was principally made with the goal of preventing data "leakage" from organizations for security purposes.
 (For more on the data security implications of this announcement, please see EMC's RSA to acquire Tablus for data loss prevention" by Dennis Fisher on SearchSecurity.com.)
 But according to Dennis Hoffman, vice president and chief strategy officer at RSA, the software acquired from Tablus will also have integration points with storage and data management products, including the InfoScape file management software offering.